Wilmington NC Attractions

 So…there you have it.
 My top picks for the best free things to do in Wilmington.
 There’s actually quite a few options and attractions in Wilmington that don’t cost a dime!
 Pretty cool, right?

-So what’s on your to-do list first?
+What’s on your to-do list first?

 Oh!
 And be sure to join me over on Instagram where I share all my top Wilmington tips on the regular!